uhmwpe/artistic_gen/README.md

 Finally, the last thing I would like to experiment with is to apply an RNN or a variant (likely an LSTM due to exploding/vanishing gradient issues) as to capture the sequential information found in videos.
 Likely, the plan would be to pass a sequent of images into the RNN structure, which would be fed into the VGG network.
 Exact details of the implementation are still to be determined

+## Credits

+Jeremy Howard's utils file that I used to assist me with this project